dobsonj/ctf/README.md

 # CTF

-[Tools](tools/) and [writeups](writeups/) for various capture-the-flag events.
+Write-ups for various capture the flag events.
 These challenges are a great way to learn about reverse engineering, cryptography, vulnerability discovery, and exploit development.
-Most of the CTF events I join are with [burner_herz0g](https://ctftime.org/team/63292).
-There's going to be some unfinished stuff in this repo just because it might be useful for another challenge later on.
+Most of the CTF events I join are with [burner_herz0g](https://ctftime.org/team/63292) and I typically focus on binary challenges (RE / pwn).

-# Write-ups

 ## Reverse Engineering